 - Get outside.
 Don’t spend all your free time playing FortNite; get out and do some activities it’s good for mind and spirit.
 Walk barefoot, absorb the energy and walk through the woods or forest, swim in a lake or the ocean.

 Steps to take in the Wrestling Room:

 A generic thing that almost all wrestlers can use is sequenced wrestling.
 Usually called chain wrestling.
 Some coaches teach 5 or 6 moves in a row.
 I haven’t found that as effective as having a two or 3 move sequence.
 In big matches many wrestlers try the same move over and over again unsuccessfully.
 You need to practice dealing with counters to your attacks.
 In practice put yourself in different situations where your attack is defended and you work the counter.
 Head inside single is countered by head pinch belly wrap.
 You then practice clearing the knee and stepping over the ankle.
 Or you counter an aggressive move to your own aggressive move.
 Down block to a slide by.
 We practice finishing shots un-countered while drilling every practice or maybe your coach has you shadow lots of down blocks but how many of them are linked to a slide by?
 Very few.

 From bottom the majority of wrestlers have a standup as their first move but if it gets shut down even fewer have a standing switch in their arsenal or a third adjustment like a standing granby waiting in their bag of tricks.
-Kids that are having trouble separating in a stand up (besides getting better hip separation) try setting up a standing granby by trying or faking a standing switch.
+Kids that are having trouble separating in a stand up (besides getting better hip separation from back pressure) try setting up a standing granby by trying or faking a standing switch.
 It will keep your opponent’s mind questioning your positioning and balance and it can help get your hips in good position for the granby.